-With the ascent of capitalism, nature becomes "stingy," but so does man - and so does the ego.
-The comradeship of the warrior's camp gives way to "possessive individualism," the "intersubjectivity" of accumulative competition, mean-spirited predation, and rationalized subjugation.
-Only remote traces remain today in shattered preliterate cultures and ghostly myths of an alternative pathways for social evolution in which personality and autonomy could have found rounded fulfillment as a result of mutualism rather than one could want to go forward beyond the "modern division of labor" is simply not entertained by Whitebook.
+Happily oblivious to Habermas' reactionary adjustment to the status quo, Whitebook argues that I am so atavistic that I want to go back behind the modern division of labor.
+The possibility that one could want to go forward beyond the "modern division of labor" is simply not entertained by Whitebook.
 What renders his remark so objectionable is that only a few pages earlier, Whitebook mocks Marx's views on "cooperation" as "especially bizarre" and "misleading" for failing to recognize on the one hand that a highly rationalized modern or "sophisticated" division of labor constitues cooperation rather than "reginmentation," while on the other hand Marx believed that the factory, by virtue of this very regimentation, "would produce revolutionary consciousness!"
 Following this triumphant exclamation mark, Whitebook refers the reader to Lukacs' "Reification and the Consciousness of the Proletariat" in History and Class Consciousness, a reference that is strangely lacking in pagination.

 Whitebook prudently ignores the fact that it is none other than "Bookchin" who has taken up this contradiction.
 Indeed, I have emphasized it and criticized it.
 By the same token, I raised a key question which Whitebook, again in bad faith, fails to discuss: "From what source are workers - indeed, all dominated people such as women, young and elderly people, ethnic groups, and cultural communities - to acquire the subjectivity that fosters self-hood?
 What technologies can supplant the hierarchical mobilization of labor into factories?"
-Here I tried to go beyond the existing division of labor - not "behind" it - to one that is ecological and esthetic as well as individuated.
+Here I tried to go beyond materially; the idea of self-sufficiency as the basis for individual autonomy or independence - a crucial in its time for the development of an ideal of individuation - is closer to what the Athenians had in mind than complete material independence.
+The citizen could avoid the lures of self-interest and particularity to degree that he was free of dependence upon others who could influence his judgment.